saturday06/VRM-Addon-for-Blender/docs/en-us/material-mtoon/index.md

 ---
-title: 'Create Anime Style Material'
+title: "Create Anime Style Material"
-description: 'Set up an anime-style material with MToon shaders.'
+description: "Set up an anime-style material with MToon shaders."
 ---

 Set an anime-style material to VRM.